sadieflick/uh_pathfinder_frontend/README.md

    - Progressive presentation (can answer more tasks to refine results)

 3. **Intelligent Skill Mapping**:
-   - Each task statement maps to 2-3 of the 40 CareerOneStop skills
+   - Each task statement maps to the 40 CareerOneStop skills
    - Backend uses task selections to adjust baseline skill scores
-   - Selecting a task upgrades related skills to "mid-level competency" (anchor at 3 of 5)
+   - Selecting a task upgrades related skills from "mid-level competency" (anchor at 3 of 5)

 4. **Skills Summary Review**:
    - Shows which tasks you've completed